Yoga Instructor

 What's your primary motivation as an instructor?

-Asked by TrishAgain over 11 years ago
+Asked by TrishAgain about 12 years ago

 Making an impact on the student, the student equally making an impact on me and ultimately how it impacts the world.
 This is what continues to remind me that we are all teachers, and we all have huge hills to climb.